 RENTAL CRITERIA:

 INCOME HISTORY AND VERIFICATION: Applicants must be able to prove a combined monthly income of at least 2.5 times the monthly rent in writing.
 Child support and Social Security Income can be counted if verified in writing.
-Unemployment will not be counted towards income.
-At this timeis not set up to accept income from any form of federal, state or local public assistance or housing assistance, including but not limited to, Section 8 vouchers, or any other form of housing assistance payment or credit whether or not such income or credit is paid or attributed directly to landlord.
+Unemployment will be counted towards income. __________All legal sources of income will be counted towards income.
 If you are a full-time student, you will be required to have a co-signor.

-CREDIT HISTORY: in order to determine credit worthiness, the applicant’s FICO score will be obtained.
-Credit history cannot have any outstanding balances to a landlord or utility company or active bankruptcy that has not been discharged.
+CREDIT HISTORY: in order to determine credit worthiness, each applicant’s FICO score will be obtained.
+Credit history cannot have any outstanding balances to utility company or active bankruptcy that has not been discharged.
 Applicants must have a credit score of 650 or higher.
 Scores below 650 can sometimes be approved with conditions.
 Applicants may be required to have a co-signor and you must have excellent income and rental history.
-If an applicant is unable to have a co-signor, applicant shall be required to pay an additional deposit equal to two month’s rent.
 Applicants that have a non-existent credit rating may result in denial or require a co-signor.
 Applicants with an open bankruptcy will automatically be denied.
-All information showing on the credit report is subject to verification, including previous address and place of employment.
+All information showing on the credit report, except for prior eviction history, is subject to verification, including previous address and place of employment.
 Credit reports supplied by applicants will not be accepted.

 CO-SIGNERS: Co-Signers must have a credit score of no less than 650, provide income statement of at least 2.5 times the monthly rent amount, and have no criminal history.

-RENTAL HISTORY AND VERIFICATION: Two years of good rental history is required.
-If there is any history of eviction, the application shall not be accepted.
-No history of any damage to the residence, or an outstanding balance due a prior landlord will be accepted.
-If applicant has no prior rental history, then applicant must have a co-signor or pay a double deposit unless applicant owned a house previously and otherwise qualifies under the standards set forth herein.
+RENTAL HISTORY AND VERIFICATION: Two years of good rental history is required. .
+If applicant has no prior rental history, then applicant must have a co-signor. unless applicant owned a house previously and otherwise qualifies under the standards set forth herein.

 EMPLOYMENT HISTORY AND VERIFICATION: minimum 1 months of paystubs or 2 years of tax returns if self-employed or 1099 are required.